oletizi/avi-docs/src/site/docs/16.3/avi-vantage-openshift-installation-guide/index.md

 ### PHYSICAL NODE REQUIREMENTS

 The main components of the Avi Vantage solution, Avi Controllers and Service Engines (SEs), run as containers on OpenShift/Kubernetes minion nodes.
 For production deployment, a 3-instance Avi Controller cluster is recommended, with the each of the Avi Controller instances running in containers on separate physical nodes.
 After configuring the Avi Controller cluster for OpensShift/Kubernetes cloud, it deploys one Avi SE container on OpenShift/Kubernetes nodes.
-The nodes on which an Avi Controller runs must meet at least the following minimum system requirements:
+The nodes on which an Avi Controller runs must meet at least the minimum system requirements as defined in <a href="/system-requirements-hardware/">this article</a>.

-* 8 vCPUs
-* 24 GB memory
-* 64 GB disk space
+Note: Just a single OpenShift/Kubernetes cloud is supported on an Avi Controller cluster.

 ### SYSTEM TIME (NTP) REQUIREMENT